dinki/View-Assist/View Assist dashboard and views/README.md

 * Add option to device configuration blueprint to allow users to set launch icons.
 These will be added to the list on start up and never removed
 * Document how to add button template for custom icons
 * Document how to manipulate icon lists for developers
+* Add ability to set default background in device configuration blueprint and use in clock card

 # Done